Connect a Laravel application to PlanetScale

 A production branch, main

 , is automatically created when you create your database.
-Though safe migrations is off by default, so you can make schema changes directly to this branch.
-Once you're happy with any schema changes, you can turn on safe migrations to protect from accidental schema changes and enable zero-downtime deployments.
+Safe migrations are turned off by default, so you can make schema changes directly to this branch.
+Once you're ready for production, you can turn on safe migrations to protect from accidental schema changes and enable zero-downtime deployments.

 That's it!
 Your database is ready to use.
 Next, let's connect it to the Laravel application and then add some data.